Long before Where In The World Is Carmen Sandiego or The Oregon Trail, there was The Sumerian Game.

 But what we don’t have is a complete set of slides, printouts from stages two or three, the source code, and any cassette tape audio.
 It appears that even IBM no longer has copies, unless they’re hidden in some archive no one alive is aware of.

-The Sumerian Game might forever remain one of those obscure Holy Grails that only fans of history are aware of, the video game equivalent of F.W.
-Murnau’s 4 Devils.
+The Sumerian Game might forever remain one of those obscure Holy Grails that only fans of history are aware of.
 But the least we can do is remember Mabel Addis.

 If you’d like to know more about the early history of storytelling in video games, please support my ongoing research on Patreon.